 You don’t need to be told that when it comes to cold chain operations, maintaining the temperature of the product you’re transporting is essential.
 Whether you’re moving food products like cheese, seafood or chocolate, or wine, flowers or pharmaceuticals, an unstable or uneven temperature can be catastrophic for the products in transit.
-This is where a Thermal Packaging System (TPS) comes in.
+This is where a Temperature Packaging System (TPS) comes in.

-Choosing the Right Thermal Packaging System
+Choosing the Right Temperature Packaging System

 - How long the products are in transit.
-It’s essential to know how long it’s going to take for the products to arrive at their destination to ensure the TSP can handle maintaining the right temperatures for the entire journey.
+It’s essential to know how long it’s going to take for the products to arrive at their destination to ensure the TPS can handle maintaining the right temperatures for the entire journey.

-- The temperature the products need to stored at.
+- The temperature the products need to store at.
 The type of packaging you need is also dependent on the temperature you need to maintain.
 For instance, frozen goods will require different materials to goods that only need to maintain refrigerator temperatures or simply room-temperature.

 How Heat is Transferred